|DG's favorite Avatar|

 Book Reviews and launches are posted on the Rainforest Writing blog, most of the time.
 Mid-month, I'll review books from my library or from my TBR stack, including ebooks that come within my range.
 Past book review links are located under the tab at the top of the page.

-science fiction, mystery/suspense, books on Paris, historical fiction, literary books and writing instructions, but I do make some exceptions.
+My review preferences science fiction, mystery/suspense, books on Paris, historical fiction, literary books and writing instructions, but I do make some exceptions.

 DG Hudson - RainForest Writing